Natural Fibers And Their Varieties

 Linen: Terror of All Clothing Fabrics

-Linen clothes are made from the fibers which were extracted from the flax plant.
-It is also said to be one of the oldest fabrics in the world that is generally viewed as strong, durable and moisture absorbing fabric.
+Linen clothes come from fibers extracted from the flax plant.
+People consider it one of the oldest fabrics in the world, and they generally view it as a strong, durable, and moisture-absorbing fabric.
 Linen fabric is light, cool and comfortable which makes it suitable for hot weather.

 Pros